Configure WorkHub for Your Team

 Field Mapping

-Field mapping tells the plugin which monday.com columns correspond to plugin concepts like scheduled hours, assignees, and timelines.
+Field mapping tells the plugin which monday.com columns correspond to plugin concepts such as scheduled hours, assignees, and timelines.
+Click Edit on any board to open the board settings editor.

 Plugin Field monday.com Column Type Required Description

-Scheduled Hours (Per Day) Numbers Yes (one or both) Hours allocated per working day.
-When both columns are mapped, this field takes precedence over Scheduled Hours (Total)
+Hours Per Day Numbers Yes (one or both) Hours allocated per working day.
+When both columns are mapped, this field takes precedence over Original Estimate.

 Assignees People Yes Who is assigned to work on the task